-After you have had enough of the beach, head back to Manly Wharf and you should be just in time for happy hour at the Wharf Hotel.
+After you have had enough beach time, head back to Manly Wharf, and hopefully, you will be just in time for happy hour at the Wharf Hotel.
 They usually have some great bar snacks that will help tide you over till dinner.

 Day Two in Sydney

-Put on your walking shoes and explore Sydney’s inner East and Bondi
+Put on your walking shoes and explore Sydney’s inner East and the famous Bondi Beach

-If it’s time for lunch, grab a meat pie floater from iconic food truck Harry’s Cafe de Wheels that has been operating for over 80 years.
+If it’s time for lunch, grab a meat pie floater from iconic food truck Harry’s Cafe de Wheels, operating for over 80 years.
 Everyone from Frank Sinatra to Prince Harry has sampled Harry’s pies on their visits Downunder.

 From Woolloomooloo, you can easily walk back into the city via the Royal Botanic Gardens and the Art Gallery of NSW.
 If your feet or the weather are not up to scratch, then jump on the bus opposite Harrys and ride back into the city.

 Alternatively, if you prefer nature over the urban jungle, we recommend a Harbour walk.
-There are many pockets of bushland lining the waterfront that allow you to feel 100s of miles from the city and at the same time soak up the water views.
+There are many pockets of bushland lining the waterfront that allow you to feel 100s of miles from the city and, soak up the harbour’s best views.
 Choose the length to suit you, from a 6km track to a short 2km boardwalk.